ngfr4/Human-or-machine-text-classifier/README.md

 ### Contact
 For questions or suggestions, please open an issue on the GitHub repository or contact us.

-Thank you for your interest in this project!
+Thank you for your interest in this project.